Murdock Canal: Murdock Trail

 Before the piping and burying of the Murdock Canal, building a trail alongside the Murdock Canal was denied by the Provo River Water Users Association.
 After the completion of the Provo Reservoir Canal Enclosure Project, construction of a paved trail began directly on top of the enclosed project.
 The Murdock Canal Trail is a 17 mile paved recreational trail that travels the majority of the length of the Murdock Canal.
-The trail runs through the cities of American Fork, Lehi, Orem, Pleasant Grove, Cedar Hills, Highland, and Lindon, beginning about a mile away from the mouth of Provo Canyon and ending near Traverse Mountain in Lehi.
+The trail runs through the cities of American Fork, Lehi, Orem, Pleasant Grove, Cedar Hills, Highland, and Lindon, beginning about a mile away from the mouth of Provo Canyon in Orem and ending near Traverse Mountain in Lehi.
 Along the length of the trail there are six trailheads with parking, water fountains, restrooms, and picnic tables.
 The trail crosses nineteen roads, has eight undercrossing tunnels, and travels across two bridges.
 The trail was completed in 2013 and was made freely available to the general public.